What You Need To Know About Acid Reflux – 5 Essentials Oils for Relief and 1 to Avoid

 5. Bitter orange oil

-While citrus fruits can increase stomach acidity and are a well-known trigger for acid reflux (many people report acid refluxexperiencing heartburn after eating them), essential oils derived from citrus peels can have the opposite effect.
+While citrus fruits can increase stomach acidity and are a well-known trigger for acid reflux (many people report experiencing heartburn after eating them), essential oils derived from citrus peels can have the opposite effect.
 This is because citrus peels are rich in d-limonene, a medicinal plant compound that has been found to have digestive, immune-boosting, anti-inflammatory, antioxidant, and chemopreventive effects.

 Bitter orange oil, which comprises about 90-95% d-limonene, is a traditional remedy for a wide range of digestive issues.
 It is often used to ease bloating and heartburn after a heavy meal.
 Inhaling its aromatic vapors through diffusion, or applying it topically on the upper abdominal area, has been known to soothe the esophagus lining, regulate inflammatory responses, neutralize gastric acidity, and facilitate the nervous system in alleviating acid reflux symptoms.